Ostensive definition: Overview

 So one might say: the ostensive definition explains the use—the meaning—of the word when the overall role of the word in language is clear.
 Thus if I know that someone means to explain a colour-word to me the ostensive definition "That is called 'sepia' " will help me to understand the word....
 One has already to know (or be able to do) something in order to be capable of asking a thing's name.
 But what does one have to know?

-The limitations of ostensive definition are exploited in a famous argument from the Philosophical Investigations (which deal primarily with the philosophy of language), the private language argument, in which Wittgenstein asks if it is possible to have a private language that no one else can understand.
+The limitations of ostensive definition are exploited in a famous argument from Wittgenstein’s Philosophical Investigations (which deal primarily with the philosophy of language), the private language argument, in which he asks if it is possible to have a private language that no one else can understand.

 John Passmore states that the term was first defined by the British logician William Ernest Johnson (1858–1931):

 "His neologisms, as rarely happens, have won wide acceptance: such phrases as "ostensive definition", such contrasts as those between ... "determinates" and "determinables", "continuants" and "occurrents", are now familiar in philosophical literature" (Passmore 1966, p.
-344).
+344.)